Water conservation

 Water conservation aims to sustainably manage the natural resource of fresh water, protect the hydrosphere, and meet current and future human demand.
 Water conservation makes it possible to avoid water scarcity.
 It covers all the policies, strategies and activities to reach these aims.
 Population, household size and growth and affluence all affect how much water is used.

 Although the terms "water efficiency" and "water conservation" are used interchangeably they are not the same.
 Water efficiency is the improvements such as the new technology that help with the efficiency and reduction of using water.
 On the other hand, water conservation is the action of conserving water.
 In short, water efficiency relates to the development and innovations which help use water more efficiently and water conservation is the act of saving or preserving water.

 Climate change and other factors have increased pressure on natural water resources.
 This is especially the case in manufacturing and agricultural irrigation.
 Many countries have successfully implemented policies to conserve water conservation.
 There are several key activities to conserve water.
 One is beneficial reduction in water loss, use and waste of resources.
 Another is avoiding any damage to water quality.
 A third is improving water management practices that reduce the use or enhance the beneficial use of water.

-Technology solutions exist for households, commercial and agricultural applications to reduce the use/loss of H2O.
+Technology solutions exist for households, commercial and agricultural applications to reduce the use/loss of water.
 Water conservation programs involved in social solutions are typically initiated at the local level, by either municipal water utilities or regional governments.